georgeefesop/pmuprofitsystem/docs/DEPLOYMENT.md

 - Node.js 16.x or higher
 - npm 7.x or higher
-- A Supabase project (already set up at https://duxqazuhozfejdocxiyl.supabase.co)
+- A Supabase project (create one at https://app.supabase.com)
 - A production server or hosting platform (e.g., Vercel, Netlify, or a custom server)

 ## 1. Environment Configuration